 Thai massage looks like a cross between acupressure, yoga, and zen shiatsu and is inspired by Buddhist teachings.
 The actual massage consists of slow, rhythmic compressions and stretches along the body's energy lines, also called sen in Thai.

-Let's find someone near you, just enter your postcode/town below...
+Let's find thai massage near you, just enter your postcode/town below...

 Thai massage looks like a cross between acupressure, yoga , and zen shiatsu and is inspired by Buddhist teachings.
 The actual massage consists of slow, rhythmic compressions and stretches along the body's energy lines, also called sen in Thai.
 Over 70,000 sen are said to exist within the body, and Thai massage concentrates on applying pressure along 10 of the most important sen, using the palms of the hands, thumbs, elbows, and feet.
 The effort from the practitioner works to free tension within the body.
 Practitioners also position the body into yoga-like poses and gently rock the body to open the joints and facilitate limbering.